🚗 Autonomous Driving¶

 -

-This paper proposes VIRD, which constructs view-invariant representations via dual-axis transformation (polar transformation + context-enhanced positional attention) to achieve state-of-the-art cross-view pose estimation without orientation priors, reducing position and orientation errors on KITTI by 50.7% and 76.5%, respectively.
+VIRD is proposed to construct view-invariant representations through dual-axis transformation (polar transformation + context-enhanced positional attention).
+It achieves SOTA cross-view pose estimation without orientation priors, reducing position and orientation errors on KITTI by 50.7% and 76.5%, respectively.

 -